Read this post to learn more about the odd creatures above • Visit my website for more about me and my books

 What’s Happening?

 The simple explanation: When baking soda and vinegar are mixed together, they undergo a chemical reaction to create an altogether new chemical, carbon dioxide gas, which fills the balloon and causes it to inflate.
+The same reaction causes the baking soda volcano to erupt.

 Baking soda is commonly used to add air bubbles (actually carbon dioxide bubbles) to baked goods such as cakes and cookies.
 The air bubbles give the baked goods a light, airy texture.